 A full academic load is defined as six (6) credit hours during any semester.
 During the six week summer sessions, a full academic load is defined as two courses per session.
 Candidates wishing to register for more than a full load in any semester must submit a written request to their respective advisors.
-These requests will be reviewed by the School of Education Graduate Committee.
-Applicants will be notified in writing of the committee's decision.
+These requests will be reviewed by the Program Director and approved by the Division of Education Graduate Faculty.
+Candidates will be notified, in writing, of the decision.